cloud-coder/cascon2018-istio/README.md

 		kubernetes        ClusterIP   10.96.0.1        <none>        443/TCP          1h
 	```

 In the above output, use the mapped port from the `fancave-client .....
-3080:30661`, specifically 30661.
+3080:30661`, specifically 30661 which is available on the host machine.
+The port 3008 is exposed at the container-level and not available on the host machine.

 5. The fancave application can be accessed using the URL: `http://<kubernetes_host>:30661/index.html`.
 Click each microservice (news, scores, players and teams).
 Once you are satisfied that its working, you can close the Web browser.